PTL3 – Biodiversity, Ecology, and Evolution

 • to test an idea or a pilot protocol;

-• initiate collaboration between units within the AEB division;
+• to initiate collaboration among units within the AEB division;

-• or to produce preliminary data for a future larger-scale project (ANR, Horizon Europe, etc.).
+• or to generate preliminary data for a future, larger-scale project (ANR, Horizon Europe, etc.).

-Project topics may cover all aspects of biodiversity science, in both theoretical and applied dimensions, using ecological, evolutionary, and/or humanities and social science approaches.
+Project topics may cover the full range of biodiversity sciences, in both their theoretical and applied dimensions, and may employ ecological, evolutionary, and/or social science approaches.

 Each selected project will receive funding of up to €25,000.